zsquareplusc/python-embedded-launcher/README.rst

 There is no attempt made to search together all the required files, there is no scan for ``import`` statements etc.

-See also pex_, which can grab dependencies from pypi_ and make a zipped applications, but that does not bundle the Python interpreter.
+See also pex_, which can grab dependencies from pypi_ and make zip applications, but that does not bundle the Python interpreter.

 .. _py2exe: http://www.py2exe.org/